suszynski/AntiDebug/README.md

 `EnumDeviceDrivers` just enumerates the different loaded device drivers.
 Debuggers can be detected by looking for signed debugger-related kernel drivers such as `dbk64.sys` used for DBVM.

+### `CyclesPassed`

+`CyclesPassed` uses MSVC intrinsics to check if the CPU cycles delta between function's prologue and epilogue was abnormally huge.
+If such a thing happend more than or equal 3 times then it assumes that there was a breakpoint set inside it.

 ## Contributing

 This project is free and open source and will remain so forever.
 You are welcome to contribute.
 Simply make a pull request for whatever it is you would like to add, but